zhliu0106/probing-lm-data/README.md

 To evaluate various pre-training data detection methods in a more challenging scenario, we introduce ArxivMIA, a new benchmark comprising abstracts from the fields of Computer Science (CS) and Mathematics (Math) sourced from Arxiv.

 - ArxivMIA is avaliable in `data/arxiv_mia.jsonl`.
-- You also can access WikiMIA directly on Hugging Face (TODO).
+- You also can access ArxivMIA directly on Hugging Face (TODO).

 ## Probing LMs for Pre-training Data Detection